Relient K (album)

-Relient K is the debut studio album by American rock band Relient K. Many of the tracks are newer versions of those found on their 1998 demo All Work & No Play.
+Relient K is the debut studio album by American rock band Relient K. It was released on April 25, 2000, via Gotee Records, their first album release under the label.
+Many of the tracks are newer versions of those found on their 1998 demo All Work & No Play.
 Typical of early Relient K albums, the lyrics use pop culture references for teaching and to illustrate Biblical principles.
-As of late 2006/early 2007, this album has sold around 400,000 copies.